404Wolf/csds340-case-study-1/report.typ

 == New Algorithms

 Our current random forest with pre-processing might work for a customized spam classifier, but the fundamental issue is that we would have to retrain it every time.

-=== Embeddings w/K-Nearest-Neighbor
+We believe we could do a better job classifying spam in a setting where we are looking at arbitrary emails that get classified as spam on-the-fly by using embeddings w/K-nearest-neighbors instead of a random forest.

 The most effective approach would be to start from scratch, since there are in general many fundamental disadvantages to our current word frequency approach.